In a time of rising costs, we’re all looking for ways to save.

 See how much you can save by going solar with Palmetto

-How to Save on Electric Bill Costs with Solar (3 Steps)
+How to Save on Electric Bill Costs With Solar (3 Steps)

-1: Assess your spending on utility bills
+1. Assess your spending on utility bills

-First, remember that solar panels are a means to lower utility costs and, ideally, will eliminate as much of your electric bill as possible.
+Remember that solar panels are a means to lower utility costs and, ideally, will eliminate as much of your electric bill as possible.
 When calculating how much you spend on utility bills, consider how electricity prices and your energy consumption may increase in the future, especially if you make electrification upgrades.

-2: Design your solar panel installation
+2. Design your solar panel installation

 Next, it's time to look into your home's rooftop solar potential to see if you can save on electricity bills.
 Using an online design tool or the help of a professional, you can determine how many solar panels will fit on your roof, how much electricity can be generated each year, and what sort of savings that will translate to your monthly bills.

-3: Maximize the value of your solar energy system
+3. Maximize the value of your solar energy system

-With so many different things to consider when going solar, partnering with a reputable provider is critical to maximizing the value of your solar system.
+Partnering with a reputable provider is critical to maximizing the value of your solar system.

 Here are other factors that can boost your solar savings.

-• Financial incentives.
-You may be eligible for federal or local tax incentives, rebates, and special financing programs to reduce your total solar investment costs.
+- Financial incentives: You may be eligible for federal or local tax incentives, rebates, and special financing programs to reduce your total solar investment costs.

-• Utility energy programs.
-The price your utility pays you for the excess solar energy your panels produce might depend on local rates, the time of day, and whether a net metering or net billing program is in place.
+- Utility energy programs: The price your utility pays you for the excess solar energy your panels produce might depend on local rates, the time of day, and whether a net metering or net billing program is in place.

-• Buying vs. leasing.
-Homeowners may buy or lease solar panels instead of purchasing them.
+- Buying vs. leasing: Homeowners may buy or lease solar panels instead of purchasing them.
 While there are pros and cons to both, these plans offer a way to get solar without the upfront cost.

 What to Know Before You Go Solar